rune/rune/docs/docs/multiplayer/syncing-game-state.md

   // TODO: Update animations, graphics, UI, sound effects }

-Rune.initClient({ visualUpdate })
+Rune.initClient({ onChange })
 ```

 ## High-Level Game Syncing Flow

 Rune does a lot of magic behind the scenes to sync the game state.
 Here’s a simplified overview of how it works:

 1. A client performs an `action` by interacting with the game (e.g. clicking a cell in Tic Tac Toe).
-The client optimistically updates `game` state by calling the associated `action` function (i.e. `clickCell` in the case of Tic Tac Toe) and calls `visualUpdate` to update the graphics etc.
+The client optimistically updates `game` state by calling the associated `action` function (i.e. `clickCell` in the case of Tic Tac Toe) and calls `onChange` to update the graphics etc.
 2. The `action` is immediately sent to the server.
 The server runs the associated `actions` function provided by the game, thereby checking that the `action` is valid and whether the game ends.
 3. If the `action` is valid, the server updates its groundtruth `game` state and sends the `action` out to all connected clients.
 If the `action` is not valid, it’s ignored.
 4. Each client computes the new `game` state using the `action` payload and the associated function in `actions`.
 It’s much cheaper bandwidth-wise to send the `action` than the entire `game` state.
 The client who sent the `action` will also receive the same `action` payload from the server as an acknowledgement message.